elpekenin/access_kb/README.md

 - rmswap.sh   -- Removes all .swp files in nvim's cache folder, as a bunch will be created upon SSH disconnecting
 - upload.sh   -- Pushes a folder's content to the computer into the MCU's flash

-*Note*: `download` and `upload` are only usefull when working with MicroPython
+*Note*: `download` and `upload` are only useful when working with MicroPython

 Software
 ========
-Program using [Vue](https://vuejs.org/) and [Tauri](https://tauri.app/) on your computer, that can control some features of the keyboard and send information
+Program using [Vue](https://vuejs.org/) and [Tauri](https://tauri.app/) on your computer, that can control some features of the keyboard and send information.
+Based on [KarlK90's work](https://github.com/KarlK90/xap-client-tauri)